Cresa Taps Lover of Great Outdoors to Design Better Indoor Workspaces

 In her new role, West will focus on helping to solve one of commercial real estate's million-dollar questions: How can companies create workplaces that entice their employees to return to the office?

 Office occupiers across the country are grappling with how to persuade employees during the pandemic to come back to the office.
 In many cases the standard issue workspaces employees left in March 2020 aren't doing the trick and companies are turning to their brokerages to help figure out what to do.

-"The office conversation has shifted from how many days a week do people want to more macro explorations with questions such as 'How does our workspace foster innovation and attract high- performance teams?''
-West told CoStar News.
-And with more employees now able to work remotely, West said, "The pressure is on for our offices to deliver the right experience when people do choose to show up."
+"The office conversation has shifted from how many days a week do people want to more macro explorations with questions such as 'How innovation and attract high- performance teams?''
+West told C News.
+And with more employees now able to work remotely, said, "The pressure is on for our offices to deliver the right experience when people do choose to show up."

 "Before and now, the physical workplace fosters a basic human need: a sense of belonging," West said on the importance of in-person working, "Since the pandemic, we have pressure tested this role and have seen the byproducts of human isolation.
 The office must be a sought-after place where people feel a greater sense of purpose."